-March 1, 2019, 8:00:00 a.m.
+March 1, 2019 at 8:00:00 a.m.

 "The band’s wild, kinetic post-punk is as much a visual offering as it is an auditory one.
 They are strange and they are odd, producing frenzied, unsettled krautrock that is somehow danceable, and they’ve developed a reputation for their costumed attire and penchant for putting on brutal live performances.
 The band’s sophomore record Stunning Luxury, however, is as close as you can get to witnessing the band in person, their latest offering an adventurous effort in mixing everything from dance-punk, dreamy ambience, electro-pop (or rock) and everything imaginable in between." - Cady Serigar (The Line Of Best Fit), 03/06/19

-March 22, 2019, 7:00:00 a.m.
+March 22, 2019 at 7:00:00 a.m.

 "As you listen to Orville Peck’s crooning, there’s a sense you’re tapping into a gem that you somehow never got around to hearing.
 Each track on this record breathes with tones of dark desert rock, classic pop, tones of Roy Orbison and a lyricism that is all Peck." - Owen Maxwell (Northern Transmissions), 03/22/19

-June 21, 2019, 7:00:00 a.m.
+June 21, 2019 at 7:00:00 a.m.

 "Schlagenheim is in turns explosive and subdued (mostly explosive), an energetic, challenging listen start to finish.
 That improvisation lies at the heart of the group’s songwriting is apparent in the best way possible, their precise chemistry perhaps the most clearly traceable line through the math rock of 953, railing post-punk of Near DT, MI, stop-and-start drone of bmbmbm, and more relaxed portions of Western and Of Schlagenheim." - Sean Lang (Consequence Of Sound), 06/26/19